-- 20. Plaintiff is a corporation with its principal place of business located in Hamburg, New Jersey. - 21.
-At all relevant times, Plaintiff was and still is in the business of operating resort hotel.
-Plaintiff owns a hotel located in Hamburg, New Jersey, offering overnight accommodations.
-Plaintiff employed dozens of individuals pre-pandemic to keep its operations running on a daily basis. - 22.
-Plaintiff's premises insured under the All-Risk Policy include. - 23.
-At all relevant times, Defendant, was and continues to be an insurance company organized and existing under the laws of Connecticut with its principal place of business located at Hartford, Connecticut.
+20. Plaintiff is a limited liability company with its principal place of business located in New York City.

+21. At all relevant times, Plaintiff was and still is in the business of operating Italian bakeries and cafes.
+At the start of the pandemic, Plaintiff operated two retail locations and a warehouse.
+As a result of the losses sustained in the pandemic, Plaintiff was forced to close one of the retail locations.
+Plaintiff employed scores of individuals pre-pandemic to keep its operations running on a daily basis.

+22. Plaintiff's premises are insured under the All-Risk Policy.

+23. At all relevant times, Defendant, was and continues to be an insurance company organized and existing under the laws of Indiana with its principal place of business located at One Hartford Plaza, Hartford, Connecticut.
 Defendant sells policies of insurance, including property and business interruption insurance policies.